Updated on March 18th, 2026 by Felix Martinez

 Final Thoughts

 Hormel has paid consecutive quarterly dividends without interruption since it became a public company in 1928.
-It has established one of the longest market dividend increases streaks, and it is a Dividend King.
+It has established one of the longest dividend-increase streaks in the market and is a Dividend King.

 Consumer staples stocks enjoy steady demand and pricing power, particularly food companies with strong brands.
 Hormel has a strong business with a high-quality brand portfolio.